Application Period (of a Parent’s Income Estimate)

 A parent is assessed on $90,000 but loses income and makes an estimate on 1 January.
 The period from 1 July to 31 December still uses the higher income.
 The period from 1 January to 30 June uses the lower estimated income.

 The final assessment reflects both periods.
-It is not based on a single annual income figure, but on how income is distributed across the year.
+The calculation is not based on a single annual income figure, but on how income is distributed across the year.